KostasKoyias/Classification-Algorithms/README.md

 ## Classifiers

-The classifiers evaluated in this project are:
+The classifiers evaluated in this project along with the values set to their attributes are:

+### Bayes

+A probabilistic classifier, assigning a class label to an instance by estimating in which class it is is most likely to belong to based on the attribute values the instance has.

+* **Apriori probabilities**
+   Those where set to 0.655 and 0.345 for benign and malignant respectively, based on the data-description.txt

 ### K-Nearest Neighbors